J0SAL/ReactJS-CryptoNews/README.md

 # CryptoNews

 A Web Application to get all the crypto updates in one place.
+This Application provides updates with the trending Cryptocurremcies and the news related to cryptocurrencies.

 ## Demo